Kamrup district

-Kamrup Rural district, or simply Kamrup district (Pron: ˈkæmˌrəp or ˈkæmˌru:p), is an administrative district in the state of Assam in India formed by dividing the old Kamrup district into two in the year 2003; other being Kamrup Metropolitan district, named after the region it constitutes.
+Kamrup district (/ˈkæmˌrəp/ or /ˈkæmˌru:p/), is an administrative district in the state of Assam in India formed by dividing the old Kamrup district into two in the year 2003; other being Kamrup Metropolitan district, named after the region it constitutes.
 This district, along with Nalbari, Barpeta, Kamrup Metropolitan, Bajali and Baksa districts has been created from the Undivided Kamrup district.
 Rangiya is the Sub-District of Kamrup.
-The present Kamrup district has its headquarters at Amingaon.
+The present Kamrup district has its headquarters at Amingaon,(North Guwahati).